When you are building a new hay shed there are a few things to consider like size, price and the configuration.

 There are a few potential disadvantages or ‘cons’ of building a roof-only hay shed that we should keep in mind, such as the additional cost of building a shed project in two stages.

 While cladding a roof-only hay shed in the future can be an advantage, it does have a disadvantage in that it can incur additional costs compare to completing the project in one stage.
 For example, installing cladding later could mean extra labour costs such as additional travel or equipment hire charges.
-It is also important to remember that with current steel prices and continuing price rises, the cost of cladding will also be increasing and will likely cost more in the future than it does now.

 While the potential additional costs are not ideal, we understand that every situation is different and building a roof-only hay shed now may be what works best for you.